pmorissette/ffn/docs/source/index.rst

 a vast array of utilities, from performance measurement and evaluation to graphing and common data transformations.

+If you are looking for a full backtesting framework, please check out `bt
+<https://github.com/pmorissette/bt>`_. bt is built atop ffn and makes it easy
+and fast to backtest quantitative strategies.

 A Brief Introduction
 ----------------------